-- the 2019 Annual Report on Form 10-K of the Company and the Operating Partnership filed with the SEC on February 4, 2020; - the information specifically incorporated by reference into the 2018 Annual Report on Form 10-K from our Definitive Proxy Statement on Schedule 14A filed with the SEC on March 29, 2019; - the Current Reports on Form 8-K of the Company filed with the SEC on July 1, 2019 and August 21, 2019 (excluding Item 7.01 and exhibit 99 of Item 9.01); and - the description of our common stock included in our Registration Statement on Form 8-A dated May 16, 1994, including any amendments and reports filed for the purpose of updating such description.
+- the 2022 Annual Report on Form 10-K of the Company and the Operating Partnership filed with the SEC on February 7, 2023; - the information specifically incorporated by reference into the 2021 Annual Report on Form 10-K from the Company's Definitive Proxy.
+Statement on Schedule 14A filed with the SEC on March 31, 2022; and - the description of our common stock included in our Registration Statement on Form 8-A dated May 16, 1994, including any amendments and reports filed for the purpose of updating such description.